metrogroupinc/CodeChallenegeSetup/README.md

 ## Time Constraints

-This project should be completed live and within a one hour time limit.
+This project should be recorded and completed within a one hour time limit.